gdncomm-ranjani-r/training-project-2025-11/cart/README.md

-this folder contains the cart application
+this folder contains the cart mvn project